 Still not convinced?

 It's important to understand the life cycles of a Monarch before you get started.
 Monarchs go through complete metamorphosis in which there are four distinct stages of growth in one life cycle!
-These stages are: egg, the larvae (caterpillar), the pupa (chrysalis), and finally adult butterfly.
+These stages are: egg, the larvae (caterpillar), the pupa (chrysalis), and adult butterfly.

 Life Cycle of a Monarch